fbktank/der-cocogang/README.md

 # cocojoke

 Barbara chan, Shirakami Fubuki, and Kiryu Coco were all lost in the desert.
 They found a lamp and rubbed it.
 A genie popped out and granted them each one wish.
 Barbara chan wished to be back home.
 Poof!
 She was back home.
 Shirakami Fubuki wished to get one million simps.
 Poof!
-Everyone knows she's a tank, or at least her stuntman is a tank.
+Everyone knows she's a tank, or at least her nakanojin is a tank.
 Kiryu Coco said, "FUCK U and never come back! "

 # cocoloverjoke